Black hole mass function shift in proto-stellar-clusters driven by gas accretion: Conclusion

 \section{Conclusion}

-We have calculated the conditions for a gas-rich proto-stellar cluster that can induce a significant BHMF-shift, due to accretion.
-Our analysis includes detailed calculations of gas depletion timescales incorporating stellar lifetimes, stellar winds, and supernova explosions; the generation of realistic BH populations with assigned progenitor masses; the time-dependent introduction of BHs into the simulation according to their formation times; and the modeling of stochastic perturbations from both gas and stellar components.
-These elements are crucial for determining the efficiency of BH mass growth over the brief $\sim 10-20 \, {\rm Myr}$ total simulation times of interest.
+We have calculated the conditions for a gas-rich proto-stellar cluster that can induce a significant BHMF shift, due to accretion.
+Our analysis includes: detailed calculations of gas depletion timescales incorporating stellar lifetimes, stellar winds, and supernova explosions; the generation of realistic BH populations with assigned progenitor masses; the time-dependent introduction of BHs into the simulation according to their formation times; and the modeling of stochastic perturbations from both gas and stellar components.
+These elements are crucial for determining the efficiency of BH mass growth over the brief ($\sim 10-20 \, {\rm Myr}$ in total) simulation times of interest.

-Our results identify the specific conditions for a significant BHMF shift to occur, at least sufficient to populate the upper BH mass gap.
-At low metallicity with cluster mass $\sim 10^6 {\rm M}_\odot$, any star formation efficiency produces shifts if the cluster is sufficiently compact ($C > 16.7$).
-For other metallicity, mass and compactness values, the star formation efficiency is constrained as shown in Figure \ref{fig:eps_rhf}.
-We find that heavy ($>150 {\rm M}_\odot$) BH tails (like in Figure \ref{fig:BHMF_M1.0e6_C14.3_eps0.1_Zsub}) and IMBH formation ($\sim10^3{\rm M}_\odot$) are possible for all compactness values if star formation efficiency is sufficiently low.
-Solar metallicity environments require significantly larger compactness for the BHMF-shift to be effective due to intense stellar winds.
-As a rule of thumb the shift of individual BH mass follows a steep power law $ \Delta m_{\rm BH} \approx \left(m_{{\rm BH},{\rm birth}}/20{\rm M}_\odot \right)^{4-6} $ where the value of the power exponent depends on the compactness, metallicity and star formation efficiency of the cluster.
+Our results identify the specific conditions in which a significant BHMF shift can occur, sufficient at least to populate the upper BH mass gap.
+At low metallicity with a cluster mass of $\sim 10^6 {\rm M}_\odot$, any star formation efficiency produces shifts if the cluster is sufficiently compact ($C > 16.7$).
+For other metallicity, mass, and compactness values, the star formation efficiency is constrained, as is shown in Figure \ref{fig:eps_rhf}.
+We find that heavy ($>150 {\rm M}_\odot$) BH tails (like in Figure \ref{fig:BHMF_M1.0e6_C14.3_eps0.1_Zsub}) and IMBH formation ($\sim10^3{\rm M}_\odot$) are possible for all compactness values if the star formation efficiency is sufficiently low.
+Solar metallicity environments require significantly more compactness for the BHMF shift to be effective due to intense stellar winds.
+As a rule of thumb, the shift in individual BH masses follows a steep power law of $ \Delta m_{\rm BH} \approx \left(m_{{\rm BH},{\rm birth}}/20{\rm M}_\odot \right)^{4-6} $, where the value of the power exponent depends on the compactness, metallicity, and star formation efficiency of the cluster.